Microwave-free vector magnetometry with nitrogen-vacancy centers along a single axis in diamond: Abstract

 \section{Abstract}

-We propose and demonstrate a microwave-free vector magnetometer that simultaneously measures all Cartesian components of a magnetic field using nitrogen-vacancy (NV) ensembles in diamond.
-With fixed crystallographic axes inherent to the solid-state system, the present magnetometer leverages the level anticrossing in the triplet ground state at 102.4\,mT, and is capable of measuring all three components of the magnetic field.
-Vector capability is proffered by modulating fields along the preferential NV axis and in the transverse plane and subsequent demodulation of the signal.
+Sensing vector magnetic fields is critical to many applications in fundamental physics, bioimaging, and material science.
+Magnetic-field sensors exploiting nitrogen-vacancy (NV) centers are particularly compelling as they offer high sensitivity and spatial resolution even at nanoscale.
+Achieving vector magnetometry has, however, often required applying microwaves sequentially or simultaneously, limiting the sensors' applications under cryogenic temperature.
+Here we propose and demonstrate a microwave-free vector magnetometer that simultaneously measures all Cartesian components of a magnetic field using NV ensembles in diamond.
+In particular, the present magnetometer leverages the level anticrossing in the triplet ground state at 102.4\,mT, allowing the measurement of both longitudinal and transverse fields with a wide bandwidth from zero to megahertz range.
+Full vector sensing capability is proffered by modulating fields along the preferential NV axis and in the transverse plane and subsequent demodulation of the signal.
 This sensor exhibits a root mean square noise floor of $\approx$ 300\,pT\,/$\sqrt[]{Hz}$ in all directions.
-The present technique is broadly applicable to both ensemble sensors and potentially also single-NV sensors, extending the vector ability to nanoscale spatial resolution.
+The present technique is broadly applicable to both ensemble sensors and potentially also single-NV sensors, extending the vector capability to nanoscale measurement under ambient temperatures.

-Sensitive vector magnetometers are exploited in applications including magnetic navigation\,\cite{cochrane2016vectorized}, magnetic anomaly detection\,\cite{lenz2006magnetic}, current and position sensing, and measuring biological magnetic fields\,\cite{RevModPhys.65.413,le2013optical}.
-For many such applications, measurement of magnetic-field vector components with high precision and high spatial resolution at ambient conditions is desirable.
-Although various approaches, such as Hall probes, flux-gate, tunneling-magnetoresistance\,\cite{LUONG2017297}, superconducting quantum interference device (SQUID) based magnetometry\,\cite{vectormagnetometer2} and vapor cells based magnetometry\,\cite{unshieldedvectormagnetometer,PhysRevLett.113.013001}, have been utilized, the sensor size, the extreme measurement conditions required, uncertainty or drifts in the relative orientations or the lack of vector measurement ability limit their applications.
-In contrast, spin-based solid-state sensors allow complete vector reconstruction while keeping systematic errors from sensor axis misalignment or sensitivity drifts under control.

-In particular, negatively charged nitrogen-vacancy (NV) centers in single-crystal diamond provide high-sensitivity magnetic sensing and high-resolution imaging\,\cite{Cavity2,PhysRevB.87.155202,PhysRevApplied.8.044019}.
-To date, diamond-based vector magnetometers have been based on using the optically detected magnetic resonance (ODMR) technique with the requirement of applying microwaves (MWs) sequentially or simultaneously\,\cite{NVmicrowavemagnetory,NVvector2,PhysRevApplied.10.034044}.
-In these existing implementations, at least three ODMR spectral features must be interrogated to determine the magnetic field vector, and actually four or more are often probed to mitigate systematic errors from strain, electric fields, or temperature variation.
-A multi-resonance interrogated vector magnetometer inherently exhibits sub-optimal sensitivity, because the sensor is temporarily insensitive to magnetic field components transverse to the chosen axis during the time another axis is measured in sequential read-out or it is subject to crosstalk between simultaneous interrogations.
-There can be also systematic errors during the vector-reconstruction procedure\,\cite{PhysRevApplied.10.034044}.